TaskStock/.github/profile/README.md

 🚀 IOS, ANDROID App is Coming Soon!

-🚝 Since the server is on service, SERVER repository has set on private.
+🚝 Since the server is on service, SERVER repository has set on PRIVATE.